Patient Condition Guide: Cannabis and Coronavirus (COVID-19)

 cannabis_and_COVID

-By Anthony Pellegrino Updated March 8th
+By Anthony Pellegrino Updated August 26th

 Medically reviewed by Dr. Brian Kessler, MD

 SARS-CoV-2, a novel coronavirus, is a highly infectious virus that first emerged in Wuhan, China.
-It first appeared in the final months of 2019, but it wasn’t until January of 2020 that it was first detected.
+It first appeared in the final months of 2019, but it wasn’t until January 2020 that it was first detected.
 Infection of the virus causes a respiratory disease commonly known as COVID-19 (coronavirus disease 2019).

 While the symptoms of COVID-19 primarily affect the respiratory system, it is not merely a respiratory infection.
-It can cause a range of effects such as dry cough, congestion, digestive issues, and a characteristic loss of taste and smell.
+It can cause a range of effects, such as dry cough, congestion, digestive issues, and a characteristic loss of taste and smell.
 After exposure to the virus, fever, fatigue, and muscle aches are typically the first symptoms.
-(1)

-Please note that all the information we present in our article below is for educational purposes only, and is not a substitute for professional legal or medical advice.
+Please note that all the information we present in our article below is for educational purposes only and is not a substitute for professional legal or medical advice.

 What Causes COVID-19 Infection?